chrishokamp/dl4mt_exercises/README.md

 These labs use [Fuel](http://fuel.readthedocs.org/en/latest/setup.html) to build, load, and iterate over datasets, please install that first.

+***Memory and Disk Space Management***
+If you are using the Virtual Machine provided for the exercises, you may find the available memory getting low.
+Once you have worked through a notebook, you can close it to free up the RAM used by that kernel.

 ***Resources and Inspirations Used to Create these Tutorials***

 http://deeplearning.net/tutorial/dA.html